-AuthenticationService.wsdl from Setup by entering Download

-Delegated Authentication WSDL in the Quick Find box, then selecting authentication single sign-on service and can be used to automatically generate a server-side stub to which you can add your specific implementation.
+AuthenticationService.wsdl.
+From Setup, enter API in the Quick Find box, then select API, then select Download Delegated Authentication WSDL.
+The WSDL describes the delegated authentication single sign-on service and can be used to automatically generate a server-side stub to which you can add your specific implementation.
 For example, in the WSDL2Java tool from Apache Axis, you can use the --server-side switch.
 In the wsdl.exe tool from .NET, you can use the /server switch.